-Regardless of whether local review is required, research conducted at or in collaboration with a specific site, such as a school, university, hospital, or clinic, the PI must include with their submission a letter signed by an appropriately authorized representative of the site indicating the site's support for the research to go forward.
+Regardless of whether local review is required, research conducted at or in collaboration with a specific site, such as a school, university, hospital, or clinic, the PI must include with their submission a letter signed by an appropriately authorized representative of the site indicate the site's support for the research to go forward.

 The content, language, and method of consent should be carefully considered to ensure that it is culturally and contextually appropriate.
-Local contact information must be included on the consent form so that participants can reach out with concerns or questions.
+A local contact must be included on the consent form with an appropriate contact method so that participants can reach out with concerns or questions.
 For example, if internet access is limited at the site, providing an email address would not be appropriate.